How to write a business plan

 In the article 'Using your marketing plan to acquire customers', you will read what should be in your marketing plan.
 Important parts are:

-• Research on your target group and customers
+• Research into your target group and customers

 • Your marketing goals